 Q: Do I get paid every time I am in the building?

 A: Nope.
 75 % of your time as an Apprentice will be spent training, studying, rehearsing, learning, discovering and doing all things “Shakespeare”.
-You don’t get paid for text acting classes, movement, stage combat classes, etc. Just the above mentioned work calls.
+You don’t get paid for text acting classes, movement, stage combat classes, some training, etc. Just the above mentioned work calls.

 Q: Can I do other shows during my Apprenticeship.

 A: Nope.
 Once you start as an Apprentice you represent the Tavern and your theatre work is limited to the Tavern.
 Don’t worry, we’ll keep you busy.
 By the end of the Apprenticeship you will be able to audition for shows that start after your Apprenticeship ends and all Apprentices are required to apply to the Unified Auditions (http://www.atlantaperforms.biz for more info) that happen in the spring each year.